OMX

 Events

-EventFires whenTypical OMX use
+EventFires whenWhat OMX does

 UserPromptSubmitUser sends a promptKeyword detection, skill routing, deep-interview input lock